microsoftgraph/ios-objectivec-snippets-rest-sample/README.md

 ## Running this sample in Xcode

 1. Clone this repository
-2. Use CocoaPods to import the Active Directory Authentication Library (ADAL) iOS dependency:
+2. Use CocoaPods to import the necessary dependencies:

+	     pod 'AFNetworking', '2.5.4'
-	     pod 'ADALiOS', '= 1.2.4'
+	     pod 'ADALiOS', '1.2.4'
+	     pod 'Office365/Graph'

- This sample app already contains a podfile that will get the ADAL components(pods) into  the project.
+This sample app already contains a podfile that will get the necessary components(pods) into  the project.
 Simply navigate to the project from **Terminal** and run

         pod install